- National Conference of Bar Examiners

 Please be mindful about what information your jurisdiction requires on the transcript.
-If the final set of grades must be posted and/or if your transcript must indicate that your degree has been conferred, please note that 1) the faculty have until June 1 to submit spring semester grades, and 2) the processing, recording and posting of grades and degree to the transcript takes several days after the June 1 faculty deadline.
-The Registrar’s Office always notifies current and graduating students via email when grades have been posted.
-ACES and the University Registrar permit you to indicate that your transcript request should be processed only after the posting of grades and/or degree.
+If the final set of grades must be posted and/or if your transcript must indicate that your degree has been conferred, please note that 1) the Law School faculty have until June 1 to submit spring semester grades, and 2) the processing, recording and posting of grades and degree to the transcript takes several days after this June 1 deadline.
+The Registrar’s Office will notify returning and graduating students via email when grades have been posted.
+DukeHub and the University Registrar permit you to indicate that your transcript request should be processed only after the posting of grades and/or degree.
 Be sure to check the appropriate boxes on your transcript request form.

 NY Bar applicants, due to the Certificate of Attendance requirement, should click the button in the above section for instructions on how and when to submit your transcript requests.

 Each jurisdiction will conduct a character and fitness investigation (background check) on all bar applicants, which includes a form to be completed by the Law School.
 In some states, the character and fitness investigation takes place during the application process.
 Other states will conduct the investigation after applicants sit for and pass the bar examination.
 In all cases, bar applications should submit their character and fitness forms to the Law School Registrar’s Office, attn: Meredith Chilausky, as follows:

 - Hard copy forms – bring to the Registrar’s Office, Room 2027

 - Faxed forms – send to the Registrar’s Office at 919-613-7285

 - Electronic copy forms – send to Registrar_Office@law.duke.edu